dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 <span class='red'>I-know-everything:</span> Today the topic of interest is very interesting.
 It's Transfer Learning in NLP.
 Can we transfer the knowledge learned about the language and fine-tune it to task at hand.
 It's the similar concept we saw in [Power of Transfer Learning](https://dudeperf3ct.github.io/transfer/learning/catsvsdogs/2018/11/20/Power-of-Transfer-Learning/) for Computer Vision.

 <span class='green'>I-know-nothing:</span> Will we be using same embedding models which we learned in previous posts?
+Will the transfer learning in NLP be same as in CV i.e. train on some large dataset and finetune with some target data?

-<span class='red'>I-know-everything:</span> Well, there's a catch and to answer your question no. We will not be using traditional embedding models.
+<span class='red'>I-know-everything:</span> Well, there's a catch and to answer your first question no. We will not be using traditional embedding models.
+And the answer to your second question, the answer is yes.

 The [embedding models](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#embeddings) which we disscused earlier like [word2vec](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#word2vec), [GLoVe](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#glove) and [fastText](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#fasttext) are fantastic in capturing meaning of individual words and their relationships by leveraging large datasets.
 These model generate word vectors of n-dimension which is used by neural network as starting point of training.
 The word vectors can be initialized to lists of random numbers before a model is trained for a specific task, or initialized with word vectors obtained from above embedding models.